haraka/haraka-plugin-access/README.md

 Based on this observation, reducing the domain name and doing an indexOf search of an (even much longer) blacklist is *much* faster than adding lists of .\*domain.com entries to the \*\_regex files.

+### rcpt accept mode

+By default this plugin only rejects recipients on the blacklists, and ignores those on the whitelists.
+Setting `rcpt.accept=true` enables recipient validation for users in whitelists, actually accepting mails instead of only blocking unwanted recipients.

 ### Organizational Domain